moorepants/dissertation/control.rst

 technique that sets the model up to follow the dictates of the crossover model.
 The three inner loops manage the roll stabilization task and the outer two loops manage the path following.
-We include a simple second order model of the human's neuromuscular dynamics which produces a steer torque from the steer angle error.
+We include a simple second order model of the human's open-loop neuromuscular dynamics which produces a steer torque from the steer angle error.

 .. math::
    :label: eqNeuromuscular